powsybl/powsybl-open-rao/docs/algorithms/castor/rao-steps.md

 The definition of CNEC and associated usage rules allows to distinguish four temporal situations or instants in the
 problem:

-- “Before outage situation”: immediately before the occurrence of a fault.
+- **Before outage situation**: immediately before the occurrence of a fault.
-- “After outage situation”: immediately after the occurrence of a fault and prior to the potential application of post-fault actions (if applicable).
+- **After outage situation**: immediately after the occurrence of a fault and prior to the potential application of post-fault actions (if applicable).
-- "After automatons": grid situations which follow the application of automatic remedial actions (automatons) (if applicable) in the case of a particular contingency. *Note that this perimeter is simulated, not optimised*
+- **After automatons**: grid situations which follow the application of automatic remedial actions (automatons) (if applicable) in the case of a particular contingency. *Note that this perimeter is simulated, not optimised*
-- “After curative situations”: grid situations which follow the application of curative actions (if applicable) in the case of a particular contingency.
+- **After curative situations**: grid situations which follow the application of curative actions (if applicable) in the case of a particular contingency.

-This leads to the consideration of different optimisation perimeters.
+This leads to the consideration of different **optimisation perimeters**.
 Each perimeter calls for the application of one set of remedial actions.
 The preventive perimeter is the first computed.
 Optimisation will try to maximise the objective function value on this first perimeter (or just secure it, depending on the stop criterion).
 Then, each contingency in curative defines one perimeter of curative optimisation.
 Optimisation will try to maximise the objective function value